An Easier, more comfortable

 No. A usability study showed that 97.9% of participants (47 out of 48 participants who took part in the trial) reported that they experienced no pain at all when using the swab.

-In a spiking study undertaken by the Victorian Infectious Diseases Reference Laboratory, Rhinoswab was shown to be 100% a for the diagnosis of SARS-CoV-2 and equal to the current standard of care at both low and high viral loads.
+In a spiking study undertaken by the Victorian Infectious Diseases Reference Laboratory, Rhinoswab was shown to be 100% a for the diagnosis of SARS-CoV-2 and equal to traditional swabs at both low and high viral loads.

 Rhinoswab has been tested by the Victorian Infectious Diseases Reference Laboratory, part of the Peter Doherty Institute for Infection and Immunity (the Doherty) one of Australia’s preeminent covid-19 research and testing facilities.